limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 Task                                                    | Status    | Comments (only if yellow or red)
 ------------                                            | --------- | -------------
 Application team environment, configuration and build out complete      |  Yellow     | Access to POC environment; duplicate work as a result of access issues
 Change management and comms plan approved (incl.
-VA training requirements)                |       | All testing cheklists have been completed / met acceptance criteria (security and operations)                |       | ECSSB decisions complete (if applicable               | Red      | Validate with Johnny Monitoring tools in place                |       | Decommission plan approved                |       | ATO approved                |       |
+VA training requirements)        |       | ESCCB decisions complete (if applicable               | Yellow      | Monitoring tools in place                |  Red     | Need documenation and process; need access to tools; multiple groups are responsible for this so it's confusing for customers.
+Decommission plan approved                |       |
+ATO approved                |       |
 Operations handoff completed (per ATO approval)                |       |